Yes, clearly and consistently

 Education and Skill Development Support

-Rockettes may qualify for programs that support:
+Rockettes may also qualify for programs that support professional growth outside of performance, including:

-- Continuing education
+- Continuing education opportunities

 - Tuition assistance

-- Dance and fitness development
+- Dance technique and fitness development

 - Career transition planning